How to Operate This Website:

 Just like Maple syrup, Sycamores make yummy syrup without even harming the tree.
 Its “the west coast syrup”!!

 Others are described in Wild Willpower‘s first major publication, called More Valuable Than Gold written by former U.S. Army Ethnobotany & Wilderness Survival Instructor dedicated lifelong teacher Richard Lonewolf, & photographed, produced, & with forward written by Wild Willpower‘s founder & former student, Distance Everheart.

 Click to read preview pages:

-Broadcasting With Native American Teachers, Mycologists, Lichen Specialists, & Other Ethnobiological Experts; Learn Firsthand:
+Broadcasting With Native Teachers, Mycologists, Lichen Specialists, & Other Ethnobiological Experts; Learn Firsthand:

-How to Locate, Recover, & Purify Water– water indicator plants, filtration & purification using endemic materials (native OR introduced to the ecosystem), & other skills.
+Locate, Recover, & Purify Water – water indicator plants, filtration & purification using endemic materials (native OR introduced to the ecosystem), & other skills.

-Ancestral Cooking Techniques (highly energy efficient!)– 3-Rock Technique, blast oven, keyhole lay, “nature’s cooking utensils”, natural ovens, rock boiling, steam pit (shown below), & many others.
+Ancestral Cooking Techniques – 3-Rock Technique, blast oven, keyhole lay, “nature’s cooking utensils”, natural ovens, rock boiling, steam pit (shown below), & many others.
+Highly efficient!

 The Handpump Drill:

 Here are some early grassroots we did with former U.S. Army Ethnobotany & Wilderness Survival Expert, Cherokee elder Richard Lonewolf, in accordance with Richard Lonewolf Survival School; we would like to film with other experts in the future & embed their videos throughout this site in the near future.